markflemingtennis/tennis-blog/content/_index.md

 ---
 title: Home
 has_intro: true
-intro_content: Mark Fleming is a tennis professional with more than 50 years of playing and coaching experience.
+intro_content: |-
+  Hi I’m Coach Mark and tennis is my passion.
+  Over the past 50 years I’ve had the opportunity to develop insight into the game of tennis through teaching and coaching experiences, playing experiences and academic experiences.

   This tennis blog is dedicated to providing tennis tips to players of all ages and skill levels.
 intro_actions:
 - type: action
   label: Learn More